MrHanjo/FEND_Final_NeighborhoodMap/README.md

 npm start

 ## To the Reviewer
 ChromeVox has problems reading off the items in the drop down menu.
 Even if they are put in with Aria-Labels.
+They are entered in correctly as ChromeVox sometimes verbalizes them.
+I believe it's somekind of glitch where ChromeVox isn't responding fast enough so it remains silent.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).